 For example, your girl or boy may smile or open their mouth a bit (not too much though).
 Also, if he or she is under six, it is not necessary to look straight at the camera or keep a strictly neutral expression.
 But still, no matter the age, holding toys or dummies is not allowed, and there shouldn’t be any other objects in the picture.

 In addition to that, the baby passport photo requirements clearly state that parents can’t be present in the photo as well.

-As for applicants less than 12 months old, the requirements are even less stringent for them.
+As for applicants that are less than 12 months old, the passport photo rules and requirements are even less stringent for them.
 While all the rules mentioned in the paragraph above still apply, there are some differences.
 For one, they can have their eyes closed.

 There’s also this life hack on the official government website: lay your little one on a light grey or cream bed sheet (to use as your makeshift background) and take a digital photo from above.
 You can support his or her head with your hand as long as it isn’t visible in the frame.

 The dimensions for printed photos are very precise: they must be 4.5 cm high and 3.5 cm wide (in line with the requirements).
 If we measure this in inches, the equivalent dimensions will be 1.375 x 1.75 in.

 These specifications are some of the most common ones, as they apply in many states around the world (both for passports and other identity papers).
 For instance, if you’re off on a business trip to Europe, you can also use a photo of these dimensions for your visa and/or other supporting documents in most cases.
 As we make 35×45 mm shots exactly, PhotoBooth Online can be your all-in-one cropping tool that’s both time- and cost-effective.
 Pretty convenient, right?